ibexa/documentation-user/docs/personalization/use_cases.md

 # Use cases

-There are many different cases where you can use recommendations.
+There are different areas where you can apply recommendations.
-The most common ones can be found in the e-commerce and publishing industries.
+The most common ones can be found in eCommerce and publishing.

 ## eCommerce